mlidbom/typed-linq-collections/README.md

 # Typed LINQ Collections

-A Python LINQ library with full type annotations, lazy evaluation and collection types that are drop-in replacements for standard Python collections.
+Linq for Python with full type annotions.
+Query any built in Iterable or use one of the queryable collections that are drop in replacements for standard collections.

-## Overview

-**Typed LINQ Collections** brings the power of Language Integrated Query (LINQ) to Python with complete type safety and modern Python features.
-This library provides queryable collection types that extend Python's standard collections while maintaining full compatibility and adding powerful query capabilities.

 ## Features
 - **Rich Query API**: Almost the full Enumerable set of operators form .net gives excellent support for filtering, mapping, grouping, and more in a fluent API
 - **Comprehensive type annotions**: Gives you full autocomplete and static error analysis if using pyright with vscode or PyCharm.
 In vscode refactoring within the lambdas work like a charm
-- **Lazy Evaluation**: Efficient query execution with deferred evaluation
+- **Lazy Evaluation**: Memory efficient query execution with deferred evaluation for every operation other than the to_* methods which create new collections
 - **Drop-in compatible collection types**: Collection types that seamlessly replace and interoperate with standard Python collections
 - **Numeric Specializations**: Dedicated types for `int`, `float`, `Decimal`, and `Fraction` collections
 - **Extensible Design**: QIterable is an abstract class/mixin that can be subclassed by any Iterable type to add full querying capabilities